Stroller15/daily-naukari-profile-update-script/README.md

 ## Prerequisites

-Before you begin, ensure you have the following installed:
+Before you begin, ensure you have the following installed

 - [Node.js](https://nodejs.org/) (v14 or higher)
 - [npm](https://www.npmjs.com/) (usually comes with Node.js)